 Jacob lived with Rebekah's relatives for many years.
-During that time he married and had twelve sons and a daughter.
+During that time he married and had 12 sons and a daughter.
 God made him very wealthy.

-After twenty years away from his home in Canaan, Jacob returned there with his family, his servants, and all his herds of animals.
+After 20 years away from his home in Canaan, Jacob returned there with his family, his servants, and all his flocks and herds of animals.

 Jacob was very afraid because he thought Esau still wanted to kill him.
-So he sent many herds of animals to Esau as a gift.
+So he sent many of his animals to Esau as a gift.
 The servants who brought the animals said to Esau, "Your servant, Jacob, is giving you these animals.
 He is coming soon."

 But Esau no longer wanted to harm Jacob.
-Instead, he was very happy to see him again.
-Jacob then lived peacefully in Canaan.
+Instead, he was very happy to see him again, so the brothers lived peacefully in Canaan.
 Then Isaac died, and Jacob and Esau buried him.
-The covenant promises God had promised to Abraham now passed on from Isaac to Jacob.
+The covenant promises God had made to Abraham now passed on from Isaac to Jacob.